schriste6/School_District_Analysis_Challenge/README.md

   - scores by school type
     - No noticable impact
 ## Summary of updated data to remove altered Thomas High School ninth grader math and reading scores:
+1. Thomas High School Math and Reading scores were removed, leaving all other student data intact for remaining calculations.
-1. Thomas High School % Math Passing went from (altered) % to (updated) %
+2. Thomas High School % Math Passing went from (altered) % to (updated) %
-2. Thomas High School % Reading Passing went from (altered) % to (Updated) %
+3. Thomas High School % Reading Passing went from (altered) % to (Updated) %
-3. Thomas High School % Overall Passing went from (altered) % to (Updated) %
+4. Thomas High School % Overall Passing went from (altered) % to (Updated) %
-4. District High School % Math Passing, % Reading Passing, and % Overall Passing
+5.